OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Static Analysis

-Use the source code to verify the used blcok mode.
+Use the source code to verify the used block mode.
 Especially check for ECB mode, e.g.:

 ```
 Cipher cipher = Cipher.getInstance("AES/ECB/PKCS5Padding");